RARLRoboticResearchLab/RARLRoboticResearchLab.github.io/content/_index.md

       text: |
         <br>

-        The Robotics and Automation Research Lab (RARL) has been a center of excellence for Robotics since its founding in 2018.
+        The Robotics and Automation Research Laboratory (RARL) was established to innovate, design, and develop robots, with a particular focus on service robots and automation projects.

   - block: collection
     content: